NBISweden/GenErode/config/slurm/README.md

 storage space.
 You can tell it to use your `scratch` instead, a temporary directory with unlimited space by adding this row to your `~/.bashrc`: `export APPTAINER_CACHEDIR=$PDC_TMP`.
+The files in this temporary directory are deleted if they have not been used for 30 days.

 2) After cloning the repository, change permissions for the
 Snakefile: